GSA/ckanext-datagovtheme/README.md

     $ make CKAN_VERSION=2.9 test-new

-Other docker-compose make targets work in both new and old environments through the `COMPOSE_FILE` make variable.
+Other docker-compose make targets work in both new and legacy environments through the `COMPOSE_FILE` make variable.
+To test the legacy environment:

+    $ make COMPOSE_FILE=docker-compose.legacy.yml up
-    $ make COMPOSE_FILE=docker-compose.new.yml clean
+    $ make COMPOSE_FILE=docker-compose.legacy.yml test-legacy

+_Note: the test-legacy target only works in the legacy docker environment._

 Variable | Description | Default
 -------- | ----------- | -------